Linux Boot Sequence Explained

 How to determine your current runlevel

-The above example indicates that I am currently in runlevel "2" and the letter "N" indicates that there has been no change to the current runlevel since boot.
-The above was taken from an Ubuntu 12.04 LTS desktop (Debian based distro).
+The above example indicates that I am currently in runlevel "5" and the letter "N" indicates that there has been no change to the current runlevel since boot.

 Switching between runlevels - init and telinit